knowledgepixels/nanopub-http/README.md

 Edit `docker-compose.override.yml` to adjust the settings (don't edit `docker-compose.yml`, as it can lead to problems when updating).

+## Update

+To update, pull the latest version from GitHub first:

+    $ git pull

+Then update and restart the Docker containers (might need `sudo`):

+    $ docker compose pull
+    $ docker compose down && docker compose up -d

+You can also find earlier versions on [Docker Hub](https://hub.docker.com/r/nanopub/http/tags).

 ## Nanopublications

 To be used with this service, the nanopublications need to comply with the [Nanopublication Guidelines](https://nanopub.net/guidelines/working_draft/).